 Administration – Aviva holds the members’ data and deals with members when they wish to take or transfer their benefits.
 The arrangement has guaranteed annuity rates which apply if benefits are taken in line with the terms and conditions of the arrangement.

 Communications – Standard communications are produced by Aviva and typically issued by the Trustee.
 The main item of communication is the annual benefit statement, including the Statutory Money Purchase Illustration.
 At retirement, members receive a leaflet on the services provided by Pensions Wise.

-The bonus rates applied to members’ funds are determined by investment performance and Aviva’s cost of running the Fund.
-The latest bonus rate published by Aviva was 1.5% p.a. for 2018.
-Aviva expects to announce the next bonus declaration in early 2020.
-Once added, the bonuses are guaranteed and provide stability in the growth of the Fund.
-Aviva may also add a final (terminal) bonus to each member’s policy on either maturity date or death.
-In 2018, Aviva also declared that the Fund has sufficient capital to cover guarantee costs and that there is a surplus in the Fund.
+Once added, Aviva guarantees that the regular bonus will be paid at the member’s chosen retirement date, the policy’s maturity date or on death.
+Regular bonuses are designed to be sustainable and provide steady growth over time in the value of members’ investments.
+The latest bonus rate published by Aviva was 1.5% p.a. for 2019.
+Aviva expects to announce the next bonus declaration in early 2021.
+Aviva may also add a final (terminal) bonus to each member’s policy on maturity date, transfer or death.
+In 2020, Aviva also declared that the Fund has sufficient capital to cover guarantee costs and that there is a surplus in the Fund.
 The Trustee considers that the underlying guarantees and bonuses provide a valuable benefit to members.

 Illustrative impact of costs and charges